octo-technology/OpenTezos/docs/smartpy/introduction.md

 the accessibility, understandability and provability of smart contracts on Tezos.
 - Use a popular programming language Python
-- A set of high-level primitives, SmartML, written in OCaml for a new smart contracts virtual machine that can be translated into Michelson.
+- A set of high-level primitives, SmartML, written in OCaml for a new smart contracts virtual machine that can be compiled into Michelson.
 - A compiler to translate SmartML contracts to Michelson.
 - Analytics are elements of the user interface that provide some automatic procedures in SmartPy.io to analyze and prove properties of smart contracts